 Our emotional maturity dictates our ability to manage and monitor our emotions and to determine the emotional state of others.
 A high degree of emotional maturity allows us to think before we act, take responsibility for our lives and actions, and respect the independence of others.
 In this way, communication barriers in relationships and unhealthy behavioral patterns can be overcome.

 Developing healthy boundaries is critical to intimacy, self-esteem development, and what kind of people we allow in our lives.
 Healthy boundaries allow us to protect and take care of ourselves.
 We must recognize when we are being disrespected, then communicate clearly that our boundaries are being infringed upon.
 We have a right to protect and defend ourselves, and are obligated to take responsibility for how we allow others to treat us.
-With healthy boundaries, we will not allow another's dysfunctions and insecurities rule our actions and behaviors.
+With healthy boundaries, we will not allow another's dysfunction and insecurities rule our actions and behaviors.
 We can learn to recognize where and how we can help in ways that will empower ourselves and those around us.

 When we are self-aware, we have the ability to change in positive ways.
 We can see which things we need to work on, in ourselves and in our relationships.
 Through this self-identity, we learn how to be interdependent or mutually dependent.
 There is a balance to the relationship, where each person depends on each other in fair and healthy ways.
 With interdependence, we consciously become aware our self-worth is no longer dependent on outside influence and validation.